-Windsor Aughtry Company, Inc. of Greenville, S.C., announced in the fall of 2014 that they would develop an approximately 85,000 square-foot, eight-story, 147-room Courtyard by Marriott Hotel at the epicenter of Downtown's Third Street Corridor, 260 Third Street.
+Windsor Aughtry Company, Inc. of Greenville, S.C., announced in the fall of 2014 that they would develop an approximately 85,000 square-foot, eight-story, 135-room Courtyard by Marriott Hotel at the epicenter of Downtown's Third Street Corridor, 260 Third Street.
 The Downtown Courtyard by Marriott's specific Third Street location pays homage to the Hotel Istrouma, Baton Rouge's first downtown hotel formerly at the same Third Street location.
-The development began construction in late 2016.
+The development, which will also feature a full service Starbuck's coffee shop, began construction in late 2016 and is expected to be complete by fall of 2018.